Episode 24 – Airbus

 Rail Ridge Crossing — The Valleys

-Thar the mountain goat worked his way expertly through the gears, slowing carefully at each corner knowing the exact speed and gear that he should approach each of the many twists and turns of the narrow mountain road.
-The engine gave a grateful gurgle as the bus reached the top of the hill and entered the summit tunnel which would complete the traverse under the steepest part of the ridge.
+Thar the mountain goat worked expertly through the gears, slowing at each corner, knowing the exact speed and gear for every twist and turn of the narrow mountain road.
+The engine gave a grateful gurgle as the bus reached the top and entered the summit tunnel, completing the traverse beneath the steepest part of the ridge.

-Emerging from the tunnel the bus began the long serpentine decent to the floor of the valley below.
-Thar shifted down a gear and lightly touched the brakes just before entering the first hairpin curve of the decent.
-The bus exited and then straightened only for a few moments before entering the second tighter hairpin curve.
-Thar shifted down a gear again, carefully touching the brakes to maintain the correct entry speed of the curve.
-The brakes were spongy.
+Emerging from the tunnel, the bus began the long serpentine descent to the valley floor.
+Thar shifted down a gear and lightly touched the brakes before entering the first hairpin curve of the descent.
+The bus straightened briefly, then entered a tighter second hairpin.
+Thar shifted down again, touching the brakes to maintain the correct entry speed.

-With even more caution than usual he carefully completed the second hairpin curve – his senses alert to any change in the bus.
-As he exited the second curve, he again touched the brakes – this time his hoof-foot went straight to the floor.
+With even more caution than usual, he completed the second hairpin curve — his senses alert to any change in the bus.
+As he exited, he touched the brakes again — and his hoof went straight to the floor.

 The bus had now entered a longer straight downhill stretch.